xDroni/TS3-Music-Bot/README.md

 ![TS3 Capture Settings](./images/TS3PlaybackSettings.png)

+*(optional part)*

-My sound settings using PulseEffects with equalizer (that's optional)
+My sound settings using PulseEffects with equalizer

 ALSA plug-in [node] will appear when you add the song to the queue